tunasplam/tunasplam.github.io/_posts/2025-07-31-private-wow-server-config.md

 I highly recommend `argparse` for handling user input for scripts meant to be run in terminal.
 It is painless to setup up, straightforward to use, and even sets up the `-h` help text for you.

-Below we request a gamemode from the user.
-We should probably validate the user's input to restrict them to the correct options but this is a recreationally written personal use script so- corners get cut.
+Below we request a game mode from the user.
+We should probably validate the user's input to restrict them to the correct options but this is a recreational personal use script so- corners get cut.

 ```python
 def parse_args():